-As of January 2024, 15 states, including California, have enacted laws that require biomarker testing to be covered for the purposes of diagnosis, treatment, appropriate management, or ongoing monitoring of disease or condition if the test is supported by medical and scientific evidence, and these enacted laws will mandate coverage for our Guardant360 CDx test, Guardant360 LDT test, Guardant360 TissueNext test, Guardant Response test and Guardant Reveal test when certain criteria are met.
+As of January 2025, 21 states, including California, have enacted laws that require biomarker testing to be covered for the purposes of diagnosis, treatment, appropriate management, or ongoing monitoring of disease or condition if the test is supported by medical and scientific evidence, and these enacted laws will mandate coverage for Guardant360 CDx, Guardant360 LDT, Guardant360 TissueNext, Guardant Response and Guardant Reveal when certain criteria are met.
 In addition, several more states have current legislation in progress.
 While we believe that additional states might enact similar laws in the future, we cannot predict how these changes, if any, will affect our business and financial condition.